 · How do you overcome the power of procrastination?

 My goal in life is simply to help you achieve yours.
-So together, let’s unravel the essential insight necessary for progress and success – that procrastination is essential.
-Understanding the linkage between the two is crucial.
+So together, let’s unravel the essential insight necessary for progress and success – that procrastination is essential…and understanding the linkage between the two is crucial.

 PROCRASTINATION HAS A PERCEPTION PROBLEM

 Is procrastination a blessing or a curse?
-It depends upon your perception.
+Yes, however it depends upon your perception of procrastination.